DennisAXu/About/README.md

 ```
 3. Run `node createServer.js` This creates a server.js file that you can then fire up by running `forever server.js` or `npm server.js`
-4. Make a copy of your `input.json` file and move it to the `helios-server` folder into the `helios-plugin` folder.

 ### 3) Download and setup the UE4 Plugin
 ************ @Derin or @Ryan, please fill this part in ************

-1. How to Install the Helios SDI plugin into your UE4 Game
+1. Clone `HeliosPlugin`from our Github https://github.com/HeliosOrg/HeliosPlugin into your `Plugins` folder inside your UE4 project folder.
+2. Make a copy of your `input.json` file and move it from the `HeliosServer` folder into the `HeliosPlugin` folder.

 ************ @Derin or @Ryan, please fill this part in ************
+### 4) Use the Blueprint nodes in your UE4 project
+1. Right-click within a Blueprints Event Graph and type in the name of whatever variable you wish to GET or SET.
+For example, for the `DecalColor` variable, there are two types of nodes, `Get DecalColor` and `Set DecalColor`.
+2. Use these Blueprint nodes to GET and SET your variables!

 #More Details
 ######How are the nodes automatically generated?